Create the App

 Getting a Database Error?

-If you see a database-related error when running mix ecto.create
+If you see a database-related error when running mix ecto.create, it's likely a Postgres connection issue.

 Second, installing PostgreSQL typically starts the PostgreSQL server daemon.
 However, depending on your operating system, you may need to start the server daemon manually.
 To do that, you may find the first steps or Archlinux wikis helpful.